-However substantial any American effort, both President Aquino's) government and we are convinced that it will have to be supplemented by broader assistance within a multilateral framework.
-When I was in Manila last month, I made a personal commitment to President Aquino that the government of the United States will play a leading role in putting together a major package of financial assistance from free world sources.
+However substantial any American effort, both President

+Aquino's) government and we are convinced that it will have to be supplemented by broader assistance within a multilateral framework.
+When I was in Manila last month, I made a personal commitment to President Aquino that the government of the major package of financial assistance from free world sources.